Post-Approval Studies (PAS) - Frequently Asked Questions (FAQ)

 Select one of the alphabetical buttons at the top of the page to go directly to the studies conducted by applicant names that begin with that letter or sort the data in ascending or descending order by clicking one of the arrows in the column headers:

 - Medical Specialty

-Definitions for Study Status and Applicant’s Reporting Status are available in our PAS guidance document entitled, “Procedures for Handling Post-Approval Studies Imposed by PMA Order,” which is available on this webpage.
+See PAS guidance document entitled, "Procedures for Handling Post-Approval Studies Imposed by PMA Order."

 Yes, there can be more than one PAS imposed by a PMA, PDP, or HDE application.

-The approval letters, as well as the Summary of Safety and Effectiveness Data (SSED), are posted on the Office of Device Evaluation’s public website.
+The approval letters, as well as the Summary of Safety and Effectiveness Data (SSED), are posted on CDRH's PMA Approvals webpage.